 Me: I don’t understand what you are saying.

-Jude: *Put both of his hands on my cheeks and brought my face closer to his face and he spoke REALLY slowly.* Mom.
+Child: Put both of this child’s hands on my cheeks and brought my face closer to this child’s face, and he spoke slowly.
+Mom.
 I. No. Hear.
 In.
 That.
 Ear.

 Over the Course of the Day

-I would sneak up on him and try to whisper in his ear to catch his “deafness”.
-Clearly, I had no idea what SSD was.
+I would sneak up on him and try to whisper in this child’s ear to catch the “deafness.”
+I had no idea what SSD was.
 I started making phone calls.
-We ended up getting a hearing test done with my friend Susan Brown at Murray State.
+We got a hearing test done with my friend Susan Brown at Murray State.

-She confirmed that he was hearing impaired but we needed a referral to see the extent to that.
-We took her results, gave them to our pediatrician (who said his ears were perfectly healthy and fine).
-I insisted on a referral to Dr. Shawn Jones and they did that for me, though they didn’t think it was necessary.
+She confirmed that he was deaf in one ear, but we needed a referral to see the extent of that.
+We took her results and gave them to our pediatrician (who said this child’s ears were perfectly healthy and fine).
+I insisted on a referral to Dr. Shawn Jones, and they did that for me, though they didn’t think it was necessary.

 Seeing Dr. Jones

-We had introduced Jude to the Indiana Jones movies.
+We introduced J to the Indiana Jones movies.
 He was obsessed.
 He had the bag, hat, and whip to prove his devotion to this character.
-As I tried to explain to him where we were going and what the dr was going to do, I failed to mention the *name* of the dr. When we walked into the clinic, I told him that we were going to see Dr. Jones soon.
+As I tried to explain to him where we were going and what the dr was going to do, I failed to mention the name of the dr. When we walked into the clinic, I told him we would see Dr. Jones soon.

-His eyes were wide and his mouth dropped.
+Our child’s eyes were wide, and the mouth dropped.
 He looked at me and said: “Dr. Jones?!”
 Me: “Yep, you are seeing Dr. Jones today.”
-Jude: “As in Indian Jones??!!”
+Child: “As in Indian Jones??!!”
 Me: “Uhm, no. As in.
 Dr. Shawn Jones.”
-He was deflated.
+Our child was deflated.

-We giggled over the mistaken identity moment that Jude had a few moments earlier.
-Then, I went on to talk about his medical history (we pretty much knew nothing).
+We giggled over J’s mistaken identity moment a few moments earlier.
+Then, I went on to talk about this child’s medical history (we pretty much knew nothing).
 I told him what Susan had said.
-Also, the pediatrician thought he was fine and it was more of a selective hearing loss (aka, he is a kid).
+Also, the pediatrician thought he was fine, and it was more of a selective hearing loss (aka, he is a kid).

 What We Learned

-We learned that you can be deaf from your outer ear to your inner ear OR from your inner ear to your brain.
+We learned that you could be deaf from your outer ear to your inner ear OR from your inner ear to your brain.
 It is not quite as common to be deaf from your outer ear to your inner.
-When he looked into his ear, he found that everything was as it should be.
-There was nothing missing, all bones were intact…so that is all good.
+When Dr. Jones looked into this child’s ear, he found that everything was as it should be.
+Nothing was missing; all bones were intact, so that is good.